michael-pessoni/android-testing/Android Testing Notes.md

 **Annotations**

 - **@MediumTest** Marks the test as a "medium run-time" integration test (versus  @SmallTest unit tests and  @LargeTest end-to-end tests).
 This helps you group and choose which size of test to run.
 - **@RunWith(AndroidJUnit4::class)** - Used in any class using AndroidX Test.

+**AndroidX Test libraries** include classes and methods that provide you with versions of  components like Applications and Activities that are meant for tests.

 **FragmentScenario** is a class from AndroidX Test that gives you control over thr fragment's lifecycle for testing